-The PEcAn platform is central to our methodology; it enables synthesizing different data sources and process-based models, managing observational and model uncertainties, and near real-time forecasting.
-It distinguishes FiON from observations-only approaches.
-In addition to potentially having practical relevance for improving carbon storage, near-term agricultural forecasting has benefits to basic carbon science.
-Data assimilation methods help dissect model behaviour and identify research needs (Viskari et al., 2020).
-For instance, variability patterns of the best parameter sets in time and space can be identified by studying model ensemble members with respect to the analysis states (i.e. our best understanding about the system) and may point to unaccounted processes in models and underlying sources driving variability.
-If we manage to account for these variabilities (e.g. adding covariates that explain temporal variability), we could also improve our capability to model the carbon sequestration on the long term.
-Moreover, near-term iterative forecasting provides an out-of-sample way of statistical testing for models which is less prone to overfitting than in-sample tests which are more typical in (agro-)ecology where models are tested against data that has already been observed (Dietze et al., 2018).
-Accordingly, a more in-depth analysis of the archived Field Observatory forecasting results and skills are ongoing and will be reported in a future study.
-In addition to understanding models better, operational iterative near-term forecasting also allows us to detect and intervene when measurements of certain sensors or data streams deviate from the assimilated background, and in return supports the management of the sensors and data pipelines, resulting in higher quality datasets.
-Overall, our 15-day iterative forecasting system provides continuous quantitative benchmarking of models and data based on all other available information, which allows rapid detection and explanation of changing patterns in the carbon sequestration with the possibility of intervening and making adjustments.
+best understanding about the system) and may point to processes that are unaccounted for in models as well as underlying sources driving variability.
+If we manage to account for these variabilities (e.g., adding covariates that explain temporal variability), we could also improve our capability to model carbon sequestration in the long term.
+Moreover, nearterm iterative forecasting provides an out-of-sample way of statistical testing for models that is less prone to overfitting than in-sample tests, which are more typical in (agro)ecology wherein models are tested against data that have already been observed (Dietze et al., 2018).
+Accordingly, a more in-depth analysis of the archived Field Observatory forecasting results and skills is ongoing and will be reported in a future study.
+In addition to understanding models better, operational iterative near-term forecasting also allows us to detect and intervene when measurements of certain sensors or data streams deviate from the assimilated background, and in return it supports the management of the sensors and data pipelines, resulting in higher-quality datasets.
+Overall, our 15 d iterative forecasting system provides continuous quantitative benchmarking of models and data based on all other available information, which allows rapid detection and explanation of changing patterns in the carbon sequestration with the possibility of intervening and making adjustments.